 Are Ladybugs Good Luck?

-Ladybugs, with their bright red shells and distinctive black spots, have long captured the imagination of cultures around the world.
-More than just a charming insect, the ladybug is often regarded as a symbol of good luck and fortune.
+Ladybugs, with their bright red shells and distinctive black spots, have long captured the imagination of cultures around the world, begging the question, “Are ladybugs good luck?”.
 From ancient European folklore to modern-day superstitions, these tiny beetles bring blessings, protection, and even love.
 This deep-rooted belief in the luck-bringing power of ladybugs has persisted through centuries, making them one of the most beloved and enduring symbols of good luck across the globe.

 Ladybug Luck: How It Started